uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ## Introduction

-The aim of our project was to create a machine learning model that would be able to predict which components and the combinations of these components in our data set that covers admixtures of real world concrete projects would work best based on the strength requirements of certain structures and be able to predict maximum allowable loads that can be achieved based on the mixtures.
-The general research question we were trying to answer was to find out if a machine learning program could predict the best admixture for a construction project to be the most cost efficient for the employers of the project.
-This is a key part in the construction management field since as a company you always want to mee the project requirements but also make the most profit.
-Previous work done in this area is creating machine learning programs to estimate the ideal cost for a project based on the materials/labor that is required but we wanted to just focus on concrete admixtures and go in depth in with creating a machine learning model for figuring out the ideal admixtures of different projects.
+Our project aim is to create a machine-learning model to predict which components and the combinations of these components in our data set can give the best possible concrete compressive strength.
+The general research question is whether a machine-learning model can predict the best admixture for a construction project.
+Finding the best combination of concrete components to achieve the highest concrete compressive strength is a vital part of the construction field since, as a company, one always wants to meet the project requirements and make the most profit.
+Work done by other researchers in this area concentrates mainly on creating machine learning programs to estimate the ideal cost for a project based on the materials/labour that are required.
+However, we want to focus on concrete admixtures and create a machine-learning model to determine the ideal admixtures of different projects.

 ## Exploratory analysis

-For our exploratory analysis, we aimed to explain the various components in our dataset and its effect on the concrete compressive strength.
+For our exploratory analysis, we aimed to explain our data set's various components and their effect on the concrete compressive strength.

-The data set we chose was composed of nine columns of data that state the following information: Fly Ash, Water, Superplasticizer, Coarse Aggregate, Age, and Concrete Compressive Strength.
-These columns have the following units of measurements: the first 7 columns have the units kg in m^3 mixture, 8th column in days and the 9th column in MPa megapascals.
-The data set[@{https://www.kaggle.com/datasets/sinamhd9/concrete-comprehensive-strength}] is in a CSV format and has a total of 1030 rows.
-We found a few discrepancies in the data set and hence we had to perform some data cleaning tasks before doing any exploratory analysis.
-The below section describes our data cleaning process in detail.
+The data set we chose comprises nine columns of independent components that state the following information: Fly Ash, Water, Superplasticizer, Coarse Aggregate, Age, and Concrete Compressive Strength.
+These columns have the following units of measurement: the first seven columns have the units kg in m^3 mixture, the eighth column in days and the ninth column in MPa megapascals.
+The data set[@{https://www.kaggle.com/data-sets/sinamhd9/concrete-comprehensive-strength}] is in a CSV format and has 1030 rows.
+We found a few discrepancies in the data set, so we had to perform some data-cleaning tasks before doing any exploratory analysis.
+The below section describes our data-cleaning process in detail.

 ### Data Cleaning

-The dataset that we selected from Kaggle comprised of rows that had rows that were repeated multiple times.
+The data set that we selected from Kaggle comprised rows that repeated multiple times.
 To remove the redundancy, we used the `unique()` function to remove the duplicate rows.
-The number of rows reduced to 1005 after this operation.
+The number of rows was reduced to 1005 after this operation.

-The other issue we found out in our dataset was that the compressive strength was different despite all the factors affecting it i.e., all the 8 columns affecting it were the same.
+The other issue in our data set was that the compressive strength was different despite all the factors affecting it, i.e., all eight columns were the same.
 We combined those rows into a single row by taking a mean of the compressive strength.
-After this operation, the number of rows in our dataset reduced to 992.
+After this operation, the number of rows in our data set was reduced to 992.

-We also observed that one of the columns i.e., fine aggregate had an extra space in its name and we had to remove the extra space using the `rename()` method to make the column access easier.
+We also observed that one of the columns, i.e., fine aggregate had an extra space in its name, and we had to remove the extra space using the `rename()` method to make the column access easier.

 ```julia
 begin